-Out of our own API development experience, we can tell without any doubt that the greatest final interface design mistake (and the greatest developers' pain accordingly) is the excessive overloading of entities' interfaces with fields, methods, events, parameters, and other attributes.
+From our own API development experience, we can tell without a doubt that the greatest final interface design mistake (and the greatest developer's pain accordingly) is the excessive overloading of entities' interfaces with fields, methods, events, parameters, and other attributes.

-Meanwhile, there is the "Golden Rule" of interface design (applicable not only to APIs but almost to anything): humans could comfortably keep 7±2 entities in short-term memory.
+Meanwhile, there is the "Golden Rule" of interface design (applicable not only to APIs but almost to anything): humans can comfortably keep 7±2 entities in short-term memory.
 Manipulating a larger number of chunks complicates things for most humans.
-The rule is also known as the Miller's law.
+The rule is also known as Miller's Law.

 The only possible method of overcoming this law is decomposition.
-Entities should be grouped under a single designation at every concept level of the API, so developers are never to operate more than a reasonable amount of entities (let's say, ten) at a time.
+Entities should be grouped under a single designation at every concept level of the API so that developers never have to operate on more than a reasonable amount of entities (let's say, ten) at a time.